 Preparation

-1. Place the flour in the bowl of the mixer and without stopping stirring add the salt, the yeast and pour in the honey, olive oil, the eggs and the yolks.
+1. Place the flour in the bowl of the mixer and while stirring, add the salt, yeast and pour in the honey, olive oil, eggs and yolks.

 2. We are gradually adding the water at 46 ºC mixing at low speed with the hook accessory until we finish the water.

 4. After this time we do the membrane test .
-This consists of stretching a piece of dough between our fingers, and if the gluten is well developed, a kind of translucent membrane will remain when it is held up to the light.
-If it breaks when you make it, it means that you need more kneading.
+This consists of stretching a piece of dough between our fingers, and if the gluten is well developed, a kind of translucent membrane will remain when held up to the light.
+If it breaks when making it, it means that it needs more kneading.

-5. Form a ball and place it in a greased bowl.
-Cover with plastic wrap and let rise at room temperature until doubled in size.
-Approx. 2 hours.
+5. We form a ball and place it in a greased bowl.
+Cover with plastic wrap and let rise at room temperature until doubled in size. approx. 2 hours.

-6. Turn the dough out onto the countertop and tap a couple of times to remove excess gas.
+6. We dumped the dough on the counter and hit a couple of times to remove excess gas.

 7. Divide the dough into 3 equal parts.
-With the help of a roller , stretch each one of them, leaving a rectangle with a width equal to the mold that we are going to use.
-Once each of the doughs is rolled, we will obtain 3 rolls of brioche dough.
+With the help of a roller, stretch each one of them, leaving a rectangle with a width equal to the mold that we are going to use.
+Once each of the masses is rolled, we will obtain 3 rolls of brioche dough.

 10. Beat the egg yolk with a little water.
 We brush all the dough.

 11. Bake for 10 minutes at 175ºC.
-After this time, lower the oven temperature to 150ºC and bake for 15-20 minutes.
-The brioche should be golden, shiny and with an internal temperature of about 87 ºC.
+After this time we lower the oven temperature to 150 ºC and bake for 15-20 minutes.
+The brioche should be golden, shiny and with an internal temperature of around 87ºC.

 12. Let the brioche cool on a wire rack for at least 1 hour.

-13. Once cold, the crumb will have settled and we will be able to make slices perfectly.
+13. Once cold, the crumb will have settled and we can make slices perfectly.

 Note: This olive oil brioche, as it is without anything else, is exquisite.
-It is ideal for both sweet and savory accompaniment.
-And if you let it harden for a few days you will get some wonderful French toast .
+It is ideal for accompanying both sweet and salty.
+And if you let it harden for a few days, you will get some wonderful French toast .

 Comments